Mother's Day Sale - Get $25 off

 • Rash

 Breast implants are not intended to be lifelong devices.
-The longer you have breast implants, the more likely you will need them removed, re-operated on, or develop an adverse reaction.
+The longer you have breast implants, the more likely you will need them removed, re-operated on, or will develop an adverse reaction.
 The American Society of Plastic Surgeons recommends that patients who have compromised immune systems or autoimmune conditions should avoid breast augmentation.
-Indeed, because implants are considered foreign bodies, it is likely that your already compromised immune system may become more irritable.

-Some women find that their autoimmune conditions improve once their breast implants are removed.
-If you are struggling to manage your thyroid symptoms, and you have breast implants, it can be beneficial to meet with your endocrinologist to discuss the possibility of your implants agitating your Hashimoto’s symptoms.
-For women who wish to have their breast implants removed, finding a plastic surgeon who specializes in breast implant removal can help lead to the best outcome.
+Some people find that their autoimmune conditions improve once their breast implants are removed.
+If you are struggling to manage your thyroid symptoms and you have breast implants, meet with your thyroid specialist to discuss the possibility that your implants may be agitating your Hashimoto’s symptoms.
+For those who wish to have their breast implants removed, finding a plastic surgeon who specializes in breast implant removal can help lead to the best outcome.

 References: